 - Tricks.

-Most lovebirds enjoy moving around on your shoulder while you walk around the house.
-The answer to “Do lovebirds like to be held?” depends on how tame the lovebird is and if it trusts you.
+Most lovebirds enjoy traveling on your shoulder while you walk around the house.

-The more time you spend interacting and socializing with a lovebird, the tamer it’ll grow.
-If a lovebird seems reluctant to perch on you initially, don’t force it to do so.
+The more time you spend interacting and socializing with a lovebird, the tamer it’ll become.
+Don’t force the situation if it initially seems reluctant to use you as a perch.

-A good way to earn a lovebird’s trust is by feeding it from your hand.
-Place some treats onto your palm and flatten the surface.
-The lovebird will perch on your wrist while eating.
+One way to earn a lovebird’s trust is by feeding it from your hand.
+Put some treats on your palm and flatten the surface.
+It’ll perch on your wrist while eating.

-Once a lovebird is used to perching on your wrist, you can train it to hop from one hand to another.
-Slowly increase the distance between your hands until it flies from one to the other.
+Once it’s used to perching on you, you can train it to hop from one hand to another.
+Slowly increase the distance between your hands until it flies or hops from one to the other.

-Petting is akin to lovebirds preening each other with their beaks.
+Petting is the human equivalent to lovebirds preening each other with their beaks.

-For this reason, don’t pet a lovebird in the wrong places.
+Don’t pet a bird in the wrong places.
 Otherwise, you may inadvertently stimulate its mating response.
 You can safely pet a lovebird in the following areas:

 - Cheeks.